New Jersey's Leading Experts in Knee Conditions & Procedures

 • An audible click when bending the knee

-Meniscus tears should be seen by one of our specialist as soon as possible.
+Meniscus tears should be seen by one of our specialists as soon as possible.
 Delaying a diagnosis can make symptoms and the injury worse.
 A physical examination and MRI are used to diagnose a meniscus tear.
 There are several different types of tears.
 Our specialists accurately diagnose meniscus tears.
 Proper treatment is ensured.

 How is a Meniscus Tear Treated?